Dear Parents,

 5. Take responsibility for your own kid.

 6. Be concerned before finals week if you son has a D or lower in Spanish I... for the second time in his high school career.
-And don't be surprised and infuriated with the teacher that it dropped to an F. Perhaps it was because the student failed.
-Weird.
+And don't be surprised and infuriated with the

 7. Read the class information sheet that was sent home in September.
 I promise it explained in detail the grading policy, deadline for making up tests, participation, and cell phone policy.
 Oh oops... that was the second missing assignment of the year.